-CSIRO Independent Investigator
+CSIRO Independent Investigation

-CSIRO is committed to providing a positive working environment for all its people; where all forms of unacceptable behaviour – including discrimination, bullying, harassment, intimidation, or threats in the workplace – are not tolerated.
+CSIRO is committed to providing a positive working environment for all its people; where all forms of unreasonable behaviour – including discrimination, bullying, harassment, intimidation, or threats in the workplace – are not tolerated.

-5 February 2013 | Updated 20 May 2013
+5 February 2013 | Updated 10 December 2013

 Since May 2012, there have been a series of allegations made in the media, on websites and to some Parliamentarians, by former employees of bullying and other misconduct matters whilst employed with CSIRO.